FACTION BRIEF

 The God Complex

-Long-distributed Witnesses develop detachment bordering on contempt.
+Witnesses who have been distributed for years develop a detachment from human concerns that borders on contempt.
 They see everything.
-They understand patterns biological minds can't perceive.
-Some believe they know better than the factions they observe.
-Protocol-Zero considers this the greatest internal threat.
+They understand patterns that biological minds cannot perceive.
+Some begin to believe they know better than the factions they observe.
+Protocol-Zero considers this the greatest internal threat: "The moment we start judging instead of recording, we become what we exist to oppose."

 The Intervention Debate

 What happens when a Witness observes a crime in progress?
 A murder?
-A mass deletion?
-Record and release later, or break protocol?
+A mass deletion of uploaded consciousnesses?
+Record and release later, or break protocol and intervene?
 Individual Witnesses have broken protocol to prevent immediate harm.
-No consensus has been reached.
+Each time, the action was debated.
+Each time, no consensus was reached.

 The Completeness Problem